hartfordsthistory/hartfordsthistory.github.io/people/jptreadwell-sr.md

 [Aug 10 1903 Argonaut](https://www.google.com/books/edition/Argonaut/MJtCAQAAIAAJ?hl=en&gbpv=1&bsq=treadwell) ([page 94](https://www.google.com/books/edition/Argonaut/MJtCAQAAIAAJ?hl=en&gbpv=1)):
 > The estate of James Parker Treadwell has been appraised at 443,404.22 The items of report are as follows Realty in this city 270,855 cash 1,943 mortgage 39,000 a third interest in the estate of Thalia and Maud Treadwell 89,145 stock in the Spring Valley Water Company 36,635.

 Treadwell came to San Francisco in 1851 along with his brother Leonard.
-It was fairly early in the Gold Rush, and Leonard formed Treadwell & Co, merchant mechanics, to sell tools and equipment for mining and farming.
+It was fairly early in the Gold Rush, and Leonard formed "Treadwell & Co, merchant mechanics", to sell tools and equipment for mining and farming.
 JP, who had lost a leg at age 8 and was unsuited to the physical pursuit of this industry, instead became a prominent citizen; he was an attorney, helped found the SF Bar Association, and a became justice of the SF court system.
 They were, to put it mildly, filthy rich.

 The block 114 was divided up to be sold at auction, however it looks like a few friends or associates of the Treadwells got the jump on the auction, and bought ahead of time.
 (Ref: Christesen purchase, Nelson buying, lots withdrawn.)